sylvaticus/juliatutorial/language-core/getting-started.md

 ## Why Julia

-One of the first (initial) reasons one gives a try to Julia is that Julia helps solving a trade-off \(partially thanks to the recent developments in _just-in-time_ compilers\) that has long existed in programming: _fast coding_ vs. _fast execution_.
+One of the first (initial) reasons one gives a try to Julia is that Julia helps solving a trade-off (partially thanks to the recent developments in _just-in-time_ compilers) that has long existed in programming: _fast coding_ vs. _fast execution_.
-On the one hand, Julia allows you to code in a dynamic language like Python, R or Matlab, allowing for fast interaction with your program and exceptional expressive power \(see the [Metaprogramming](metaprogramming.md) chapter, for example\).
+On the one hand, Julia allows us to code in a dynamic language like Python, R or Matlab, allowing for fast interaction with your program and exceptional expressive power (see the [Metaprogramming](metaprogramming.md) chapter, for example).
-On the other hand, with minimum effort programs written in Julia can run nearly as fast as C \(see [Performance](performance.md)\).
+On the other hand, with minimum effort programs written in Julia can run nearly as fast as C (see [Performance](performance.md)).
-However, if all you need is "just" to use features available in already-developed libraries, you may not need these performances, as computational R/Python libraries are for the most part wrote in a compiled language and the dynamic language is used only to interface them.
-The performance gain you would have using Julia would be minimal.
-However if you need to implement some "feature" by yourself, without the possibility to rely to an existing library, there you are, you would _really_ benefit of Julia performances.
-As further advantages, the fact that Julia libraries can and are written in Julia, make participation on their development much simpler, as potential developers doesn't need to be expert in multiple languages.
+However, if all we need is "just" to use features available in already-developed libraries, we may not need these performances, as computational R/Python libraries are for the most part wrote in a compiled language and the dynamic language is used only to interface them.
+The performance gain we would have using Julia would be minimal.
+However if we need to implement some "feature" by ourself, without the possibility to rely to an existing library, there we are, we would _really_ benefit of Julia performances.
+As further advantages, the fact that Julia libraries can and are written in Julia, make participation on their development much simpler, as potential developers don't need to be expert in multiple languages.
 And this is one of the reasons the Julia ecosystem is already remarkable, despite its youth.

 Aside the breakout in runtime performances from traditional high-level dynamic languages, the fact that Julia has been created from scratch has allowed the use of the best, modern technologies, without concerns to maintain compatibility with existing users code or internal architecture.
 Built-in git-based package manager, full code introspection, multiple dispatch, in-core high-level methods for parallel computing, Unicode characters in variable names (e.g. Greek letters) are some of the features of Julia that you will likely appreciate.

-While it is still young, Julia allows you to easily interface your code with all the major programming languages \(see [Interfacing Julia with other languages](interfacing-julia-with-other-languages.md)\), hence reusing their huge set of libraries, when these are not already being ported into Julia.
+While it is still young, Julia allows us to easily interface our code with all the major programming languages (see [Interfacing Julia with other languages](interfacing-julia-with-other-languages.md)), hence reusing their huge set of libraries, when these are not already being ported into Julia.
 Julia has its roots in the domain of scientific, high performance computing, but it is becoming more and more mature as a general purpose programming language.

 ## Installing Julia

-All you need to run the code in this tutorial is a working Julia interpreter \(aka REPL - _Read Eval Print Loop_\).
+All we need to run the code in this tutorial is a working Julia interpreter (aka REPL - _Read Eval Print Loop_).
-In Linux you can simply use your package manager to install `julia`, but for a more up-to-date version, or for Windows/Mac packages, I strongly suggest to download the binaries available on the [download section](http://julialang.org/downloads/) of the [Julia web-site](http://julialang.org).
+In Linux we can simply use our package manager to install `julia`, but for a more up-to-date version, or for Windows/Mac packages, I strongly suggest to download the binaries available on the [download section](http://julialang.org/downloads/) of the [Julia web-site](http://julialang.org).

-For a more user-friendly Integrated Development Environment, you have several options:
+For a more user-friendly Integrated Development Environment, we have several options:

 * [Juno](http://junolab.org/) is a plugin for Julia the Atom text editor.
 Setup instructions are [here](http://docs.junolab.org/latest/man/installation/#Installation-Instructions).
 While at the moment it is the most feature-rich IDE, development is switching to the VSCode plugin, due to the almost-abandoned nature of Atom.
 If you have to start, you may want to directly start with the VSCode plugin instead.
 * [Julia for VSCode](https://www.julia-vscode.org/) is a plugin for Julia for the Visual Studio Code IDE.
 Setup instructions are [here](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1).
 As said, this is where all new development of Julia IDE is moving to, although it could still look a bit immature.
 * [IJulia](https://github.com/JuliaLang/IJulia.jl), the Julia Kernel for [Jupyter](http://jupyter.org/).
-You can either first install Jupyter using Python and then install the Julia kernel by typing `using Pkg; Pkg.update();Pkg.add("IJulia")` from the Julia console, or you can have IJulia create and manage its own Python/Jupyter installation (see the IJulia readme).
-IJulia/Jupyter is particularly useful if you need to communicate concerning some code, as you can mix code, markdown text and code outputs (like charts or tables)
+We can either first install Jupyter using Python and then install the Julia kernel by typing `using Pkg; Pkg.update();Pkg.add("IJulia")` from the Julia console, or we can have IJulia create and manage its own Python/Jupyter installation (see the IJulia readme).
+IJulia/Jupyter is particularly useful if we need to communicate concerning some code, as we can mix code, markdown text and code outputs (like charts or tables)
 * [Pluto](https://github.com/fonsp/Pluto.jl).
 Install it with `using Pkg; Pkg.update();Pkg.add("Pluto")` and start it with `import Pluto; Pluto.run()`.
-Like `IJulia`, `Pluto` is a notebook, but it employ a new concept of _reactiviness_: when you change a variable in a cell, Pluto automatically re-runs the cells that refer to it, both above and below the cell where you changed the code.
+Like `IJulia`, `Pluto` is a notebook, but it employ a new concept of _reactiviness_: when we change a variable in a cell, Pluto automatically re-runs the cells that refer to it, both above and below the cell where we changed the code.
 Very impressive !

 You can also choose, at least to start with, _not_ to install Julia at all, and try one of the various online computational environments that support Julia, like  [CoCalc](https://cocalc.com/doc/software-julia.html), [nextJournal](https://nextjournal.com), [Binder](https://mybinder.org), [Google Colab](https://colab.research.google.com/github/ageron/julia_notebooks/blob/master/Julia_Colab_Notebook_Template.ipynb), [Matrix DS](https://matrixds.com/platform/)...